AY2425S2-CS2103T-T17-1/tp/docs/DeveloperGuide.md

 **Target user profile**: Lawyers

-* has a need to manage a significant number of contacts
+* Has a need to manage many client contacts.
+* Frequently interacts with those client contacts for their cases.
-* prefer desktop apps over other types
+* Prefer desktop apps over other types.
-* can type fast
+* Can type fast.
-* prefers typing to mouse interactions
+* Prefers typing to other means of input.
-* is reasonably comfortable using CLI apps
+* Reasonably comfortable using CLI apps.

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+**Value proposition**:
+For lawyers who need a reliable, structured and efficient system and workflow to manage their client contacts.
+Designed for productivity, it minimizes time spent searching and organising client contacts.

 ### User stories